EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Method types and error handling.

-* Transport of opaque auxiliary defined data.
+* Transport of opaque auxiliary data.

 EDHOC is designed to encrypt and integrity protect as much information as possible, and all symmetric keys are derived using as much previous information as possible.
 EDHOC is furthermore designed to be as compact and lightweight as possible, in terms of message sizes, processing, and the ability to reuse already existing CBOR, COSE, and CoAP libraries.